 Right of deletion

-There are many things that affect the value of a property, right from the property type to the building size, land that it occupies, condition, BER, potential to extend, levels of available stock in that stratus, orientation of the sun, the garden and parking.
-The team at CKP is qualified and certified experts with special knowledge & experience that gives us a competitive edge to perform valuations.
+Many things affect the value of a property, right from the property type to the building size, land that it occupies, condition, BER, potential to extend, levels of available stock in that stratus, the orientation of the sun, the garden and parking.
+The team at CKP is qualified and certified experts with special knowledge & experience that gives us a competitive edge to perform house valuations.

 12 Steps to Value My Property

 Find what properties near you sold for Get detailed and specific valuation data.